hathind-ms/copilot-basic/samples/apps/copilot-chat-app/webapp/README.md

-# Copilot Chat Web App
+# Copilot Chat Guest Web App
 > This learning sample is for educational purposes only and is not recommended for production deployments.